oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 ### Future-proof component libraries

-JavaScript positioning libraries require updates and maintenance.
+JavaScript-based solutions require updates and maintenance.
 CSS anchor positioning is part of the browser spec, and will still work in 10 years.